- College and Career Exploration in Elementary and the Years to Come

 - Loans: Money is borrowed and must be repaid with interest

 Parents should know that accurate and timely filing of taxes can impact their children’s eligibility for financial aid.
-Applications require reporting of tax information for the “prior, prior year,” meaning that applications for students entering college in the fall of 2021will ask students and their parents for tax information for the year 2019.
+Applications require reporting of tax information for the “prior, prior year,” meaning that applications for students entering college in the fall of 2024 will ask students and their parents for tax information for the year 2022.
 It is important that taxes are filed to prevent issues with financial aid awards.
 For families or individuals without earnings, financial aid applications will ask additional questions to determine students’ funding needs.
 High school counselors and CCMR deans are able to assist parents with financial aid applications and hold many assistance events each year so that families have the support they need to complete the applications.

 The Texas Higher Education Coordinating Board (THECB) provides leadership and coordination for Texas higher education and strives to promote access, affordability, quality, success, and cost efficiency of education after high school (postsecondary education).
 THECB is another resource that provides Texas residents with more in-depth information about federal and state financial aid opportunities and requirements.